ivotron/popper2-paper/paper/paper.md

 ### Workflow execution in Slurm clusters

+For running workflows on Slurm clusters, container engines that are HPC aware, like Singularity, Charliecloud, and Pyxis need to be used.
+Currently, Popper supports running MPI workloads only through Slurm using Singularity as the container engine.
-For this case study, we modified our training script to use the Horovod [@horovod] distributed deep learning framework to facilitate training with MPI [@gropp1999using] in a Slurm cluster.
+For our case study, we modified the training script to use the Horovod [@horovod] distributed deep learning framework to facilitate training with MPI [@gropp1999using] on a Slurm cluster.
-For running workflows in Slurm clusters, MPI supported container engines like Singularity, which is supported by popper need to be used.
-The MPI based workflows can be made compatible between Slurm clusters with different MPI implementations, if the Singularity images used in the workflows are built on the cluster by binding to the local MPI libraries.
+The MPI based workflows can be made compatible between Slurm clusters with different MPI implementations if the Singularity images used in the workflows are built on the cluster by binding to the local MPI libraries.
+Otherwise, pre-built images with MPI installed might not be portable as the version of the MPI installed on the host and inside the image might not match.
 Also, the programs and scripts need to be MPI compatible to utilize the total compute capacity of multiple nodes in HPC clusters.
 We recommend using a shared filesystem like NFS or AFS [@howard1988overview] mounted on each node and placing the workflow context in there to keep the workspace consistent across all the nodes.
 We used 3 VMs from Azure each with the same NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used Singularity as the container engine for running this workflow.
 We used `mpich` which is a popular implementation of MPI, with Singularity following the bind approach, where we install MPI on the host and then bind mount the `/path/to/mpi/bin` and `/path/to/mpi/lib` of the MPI package inside the Singularity container for the MPI version in the host and the container to stay consistent.
 The training step was run using MPI on 2 compute nodes having a GPU each and the training parameters were the same as in the previous case studies.
 As we can see from @Fig:casestudies, Popper allowed us to run the workflow in a Slurm cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.

-### Setting up CI for our project
+### Workflow execution on CI

-We pushed our MNIST project to GitHub and activated the repository in Travis to set up continuous integration on our project.
+We used the workflow exporter to generate a Travis config file, pushed our MNIST project to GitHub with the config, and activated the repository on Travis to run our workflows on CI.
 For long-running workflows like those consisting of ML/AI or BigData workloads, it is recommended to scale down various parameters like dataset size, epochs, etc. with the help of environment variables to reduce the CI running time and iterate quickly.
 We declared environment variables like `NUM_EPOCHS`, `DATASET_REDUCTION`, and `BATCH_SIZE` to control the number of epochs, size of training data, and batch size respectively in our workflow.
 Using the above variables we used only 10% of the dataset and configured the training for a single epoch, thus effectively reducing our CI running time by approx. 75%.